Provable Robust Watermarking for AI-Generated Text: Abstract

 \section{Abstract}

-As AI-generated text increasingly resembles human-written content, the ability to detect machine-generated text becomes crucial.
-To address this challenge, we present \method, a robust and high-quality solution designed to ascertain whether a piece of text originates from a specific model.
-Our approach extends existing watermarking strategies and employs a fixed group design to enhance robustness against editing and paraphrasing attacks.
-We show that our watermarked language model enjoys strong provable guarantees on generation quality, correctness in detection, and security against evasion attacks.
-Experimental results on various large language models (LLMs) and diverse datasets demonstrate that our method achieves superior detection accuracy and comparable generation quality in perplexity, thus promoting the responsible use of LLMs.
-Code is available at \url{https://github.com/XuandongZhao/GPTWatermark}
+We study the problem of watermarking large language models (LLMs) generated text — one of the most promising approaches for addressing the safety challenges of LLM usage.
+In this paper, we propose a rigorous theoretical framework to quantify the effectiveness and robustness of LLM watermarks.
+We propose a robust and high-quality watermark method, \method, by extending an existing approach with a simplified fixed grouping strategy.
+We prove that our watermark method enjoys guaranteed generation quality, correctness in watermark detection, and is robust against text editing and paraphrasing.
+Experiments on three varying LLMs and two datasets verify that our \method achieves superior detection accuracy and comparable generation quality in perplexity, thus promoting the responsible use of LLMs.
+Code is available at \url{https://github.com/XuandongZhao/Unigram-Watermark}.